cardosoDM/Monitoring-Tool/Readme.md

 - `src/main/resources`: Contains application configuration files.

 ## Usage
+### API Endpoints
+The Monitoring Tool provides the following API endpoints can be viewed in Swagger UI at `http://localhost:8080/swagger-ui.html`.

 ### Adding a Job
 To add a new monitoring job, send a POST request to `/api/jobs` with the job details.

+### Retrieving a Job
+To retrieve a job by ID, send a GET request to `/api/jobs/{jobId}`.

 ### Triggering a Job
 To trigger an existing job, send a POST request to `/api/jobs/{jobId}/trigger`.